 The Right Attitude: All things equal, it all comes down to who is doing the work.
 Most carpet cleaners hate cleaning upholstery.
 As with most things in life, attitude is everything.
 A Fine Fabric Care Specialist loves cleaning upholstery.
 He looks for opportunities to hone his craft and keep the best possible results.
 He will use the right tools and cleaning agents for the job.

-Fortunately, there are still boutique businesses that specialize in fine furniture and upholstery cleaning like Tapestry Fine Carpet, Rug & Upholstery Cleaning in Victoria, BC and Victoria and Co. in Toronto.
+Fortunately, there are still boutique businesses that specialize in fine furniture and upholstery cleaning.
+You just have to look for them.
 No Wonder Bread or private equity firms needed.